boba-and-beer/pipelinenotifier/README.md

 I ended up re-writing this code across a number of organisations.

 ```
-from jackywong import KeyBaseBot
+from pipelinenotifier import KeyBaseNotifier

-with KeyBaseBot("project_name | Jacky Wong", "<webhook_url>") as bot:
+with KeyBaseBot(, "<webhook_url>") as bot:
+    # Insert training loop/reader here.
     score = 0.5
     bot.send_message(f"Scored {score}.")

 ```

-# FAQ

-Why did you name the repository after yourself?
-Not sure.
-Let me know if there's a better one.
+If there is an error, it will send the error message to your channel.